 Life stress examples: remodeling a home, they’re behind and you might be homeless for a few weeks; major projects/travel at work; relational stress; physical job, it’s 100+ degrees F outside and you’re beat at the end of a day; etc.

 I’ve had the, “it feels heavy/doubt I’ll get this” moments.
 Sometimes I re-rack it before doing any squats, walk away for a minute or two, mentally throw that attempt in the garbage, start repeating “FIVE, Five squats, I will finish five” and if I have to, I’ll visualize all five perfect squats and when I’ve put doubt in the corner, I approach the bar and take command of it.
 It works more often than not.
 Also, the bar doesn’t feel heavy in the same negative way.

 A lot of this talk is around the squat because I think this is what you need right now.
 Your technique is safe, I need your head game to match what your body can already do; I can see it in the bar speed and bar path control.
 Get up for 106 kg, because it’s not going away! 🙂

 This is not an uncommon experience; rather, it’s something that all lifters have grappled with at one point or another in their training career.
 So what lessons can we learn from the struggle?

 - A great coach will push you but will also pick up when things are off.
-However, mind-reading is not part of the Starting Strength Coach certification so open communication is key to maintaining lifelong gains.
+However, mind-reading is not part of any coaching certification so open communication is key to maintaining lifelong gains.